inb1ts/inb1ts.github.io/content/about.md

   Brief overview of experience and contact information for Tom Brice.
 ---

-I've been working in security for the last 2-3 years, having previously been a software engineer.
+I've been working in security for the last 3-4 years, having previously been a software engineer.

-Primary interests are in offensive security - security research, exploit development, red teaming.
+Primary interests are in offensive security - security research, malware development, red teaming.

 ### Certifications
 - OSCP
-- Looking to next tackle the OSED and CPRT